LNITek/Extra-Functions/README.md

 [![NuGet](https://img.shields.io/nuget/v/ExtraFunctions.svg)](https://www.nuget.org/packages/ExtraFunctions/)

-Extra Functions Is A Mixed Libery Of Things That May Or May Not Me Usefull.
+Extra Functions Is A Mixed Libery Of Things That May Or May Not Me Useful.

 [Chage Log](ChangeLog.md)

 ## Installation
 ```
-Install-Package Extra-Functions
+Install-Package ExtraFunctions
 ```

 ## Context